Tunis where to eat: The best restaurants and typical dishes

 Dar el-Jeld

-Located inside the Dar el-Jeld Hotel & Spa, this restaurant offers dishes of traditional Tunisian cuisine.
-It is situated within a restored ancient house, in the typical architectural style of the Medina city.
-In the evening, the candle-lit venue offers a glimpse into the ancient art of conviviality.
+Inside the Dar el-Jeld Hotel&Spa, this restaurant offers dishes of traditional Tunisian cuisine.
+It is located inside an old, restored house in the typical architectural style of the Medina city.
+In the evening, the candlelit restaurant offers a glimpse into the ancient art of conviviality.
 The restaurant is closed in August and on Sundays.
-Online booking is available.
+Online reservations are possible.

 Address: 5 Rue Dar el-Jared, Tunis, 1006